Find the RIGHT Indian coffee beans.Learn to brew them perfectly.

 The Seven Sacred Seeds

-Baba Budan, a revered Sufi saint, smuggles seven coffee beans from Yemen's port of Mocha, defying the Arabian monopoly and planting them in Karnataka's hills.
+According to legend, Baba Budan, a revered Sufi saint, smuggles seven coffee beans from Yemen's port of Mocha, defying the Arabian monopoly and planting them in Karnataka's hills.

 1700s